 This fair and thorough review will tell you everything you need to know about how to pick out a good food that will suit your dog's individual requirements.
 We don’t accept manufacturer samples, so you can be confident our analysis is unbiased.

 Ready to buy right away?
-If you already know what you need but just want some brand recommendations, check out the product matrix above for our top picks!
+If you already know what you need but just want some brand recommendations, check out the product list above for our top picks!

 The first thing that's handy to know is what actually makes a good dog food — key characteristics that set a particular food apart from the less desirable options.